mulllhausen/btc-inquisitor/README.md

 Specify the block to end parsing data at (inclusive) by its hash string.

-This option cannot be specified in conjunction with option --end-blockdate or option --end-blocknum.
+This option cannot be specified in conjunction with options --end-blockdate or --end-blocknum.